 Lambda Calculus

-A crucial idea to notice is that Haskell is largely inspired by ideas from lambda calculus, which is an alternative to Turing machines.
-A lambda function is written like where the lambda denotes the declaration of a function and the period separates its parameters from its outputs.
+Haskell is largely inspired from ideas in lambda calculus, which is a model of computation equivalent to a Turing machine.
+A lambda function is written like , where the lambda denotes the declaration of a function, and the period separates its parameters from its outputs.

-Here is an example of how lambda calculus shares parallels with Haskell.
-In lambda calculus, in order to define functions with multiple parameters, we nest lambdas together.
+I’ll share an example of how lambda calculus shares parallels with Haskell.
+In lambda calculus, to define functions with multiple parameters, we nest lambdas together:

 Now, here is how we write the signature of a function that adds two integers: